 It’s time to regain your 20/20 vision.

-Here’s what you need to know + what to do after a breakup…
+Here’s what you need to know and what to do after a breakup…

 Knowing what to do after a breakup is crucial.
-This is a time that you can have the most profound power, impact, build unbelievable strength, and bounce back like never before.
-It’s also a time where you can (and often do), pull off the emotional road and decide to ACT on your fears (which often results in further heartbreak, rejection, humiliation, and being made to feel crazy).
+This is a time that you can build unbelievable strength and bounce back like never before.
+It’s also a time where you can (and often do), pull off the emotional road and decide to ACT on your fears (which often results in further heartbreak and humiliation).

-If you don’t know what to do after a breakup and you’ve already messed up, had a weak moment, and reached out or met up with your emotionally unavailable, empathetically bankrupt and/or narcissistic ex… It’s ok.
+If you don’t know what to do after a breakup and you’ve already messed up, had a weak moment, and reached out or met up with your toxic ex… It’s okay.

-The only benefit of being in a relationship with these kinds of people is that they are very weak minded, short term thinkers.
-The majority of how they remember you is comprised of what you do in the present moment.
-Because they’re unable to connect, they rarely go back into the past and remember all the details – good or bad (they’ll only conveniently remember every detail of something when it serves them or propels their agenda).
+The only benefit of being in a relationship with toxic people is that they are very weak minded, short term thinkers.
+The majority of how they remember you is comprised of what you do/don’t do in the present moment.
+Because they’re unable to connect, they rarely go back into the past and remember all the details – good or bad.

 As long as you allow time to pass, more time than you ever have, of remaining in a state in which you’ve never been in (and thus reintroducing your ex to who you truly are), he’ll eventually start to get curious.

 This isn’t about mean-spirited retaliation or cheap, short term revenge (which will always result in long term pain, humiliation, and dissatisfaction).
-It’s about putting someone (that was consistently inconsistent, dishonest, hurtful, and disrespectful), in emotional checkmate while staying on your white horse, remaining non-reactive, living your life and being kind – to yourself and others – always.
+It’s about putting someone (who was consistently inconsistent and hurtful), in emotional checkmate while staying on your white horse and moving on.

 When it comes to what to do after a breakup…

-When trying to figure out what to do after a breakup, first acknowledge that those scary conditions, even though largely a figment of your low self-esteem, are indeed scary.
-Make the decision to emotionally pull over for your own security, sanity, and well being.
+When trying to figure out what to do after a breakup… first, acknowledge that those scary conditions (even though largely a figment of your lack of self-love), are indeed scary.
+Make the decision to emotionally pull over for your own emotional well being.
 This is especially difficult because it literally goes against everything that your heart, mind, and body are moth-to-a-flame pulled in the direction of.

 When a person, circumstance or situation breaks your heart, understand that you NEED space; you have to have it.

 Without space, you disable your own emotional airbag from releasing and rob yourself of the perspective that’s needed to heal, deal and move on.
 As I always say, contradiction is the root of all misery.
-You can’t be engaged in constant contact with whatever broke you, while also knowing that you need to emotionally heal.
+You can’t be engaged in constant contact with whatever broke you, while also wanting to emotionally heal.

 Whatever you see yourself as, you’ll become.
-I only saw myself as happy when I was with my ex and our relationship became my identity.
+I only saw myself as happy when I was with my ex.
+Our relationship became my identity.
 So, after the breakup, my happiness and my identity were gone.
 You are so much more than a “please-complete-me,” advertisement whose happiness is solely based on the level to which she can emotionally defibrillate toxic people.